O-I-X/OmxHwPlayer/README.md

 make sure the GPIOs are enabled in the RPi configuration. the PIR motion sensor that triggers the video playback has to be connected to pin 1 (wiringPi number system). you may also connect a LOW-active button (switch against GND) to pin 0.

-- press & hold the button during (usually auto-) login, will prevent the player to be autostarted and to go to normal command prompt instead
+- press & hold the buton during (usually auto-) login, will prevent the player to be autostarted and to go to normal command prompt instead
+- press for less than 5 seconds while halloween player is running, will quit the player. ( note: I have not figured out yet, how to reliably return to the console when fbi was using the framebuffer to display images. :/ )
-- press while halloween player is running, will shutdown the Raspberry
+- press for more than 5 seconds while halloween player is running, will shutdown the Raspberry

 **General info:**